| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday April 26, 2010

 the highlights of the Newsletter, which can be downloaded by clicking on

+our story on our website that we have linked below.
 The timing of peanut planting, brown mites in wheat, a wheat disease update and more can be studied by going to the website and downloading this latest newsletter. | |

-Regional Winners Prepare for Finals of World Livestock Auctioneer Championship in Oklahoma City ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Four
+| Regional Winners Prepare for Finals of World Livestock Auctioneer Championship in Oklahoma City ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Four

 contestants competing in Oklahoma City June 19 in Livestock Marketing